vorjo/VICSystem/README.md

 The electrification level can be set to 0, 50%, and 100%.
 It represents how much gas-based residential heating you wish to electrify in your simulation.
 For more information, consult the linked publications.

+Feel free to contact me in case of questions or problems!